UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Update: June 17, 2021

 Grocery giant Kroger has suspended its purchases of Chaokoh coconut milk following PETA’s campaign and investigations into forced monkey labor.

 Update: May 11, 2021

-Raley’s supermarkets have joined Albertsons, Target, and Costco in dropping Chaokoh after hearing from PETA about monkey labor in its supply chain.
+Raley’s supermarkets have joined Albertsons and Target in dropping Chaokoh after hearing from PETA about monkey labor in its supply chain.